rkme/process/README.md

-# What the hell is going on in here?
+# What the hecking heck is going on in here?
 ___

 This repo is just versions of code that I've been using to explore the raw data from Twitter.